ENSCMA2/enscma2.github.io/_pages/dance.md

 ### Choreography
 - "Mazurka": mixed European character dance solo, performed in ARTS FIRST DanceFest by Harvard Office for the Arts (OFA), spring 2023
 - "shapeshifting": ballet-based modern trio, performed in *[intervals]* by Harvard-Radcliffe Modern Dance Company (HRMDC), spring 2023
-- "The Interval Closes / Company Piece (93)": modern large-group dance, performed in *[intervals]* by Harvard-Radcliffe Modern Dance Company, spring 2023, co-choreographed with Mira Becker & Jessica Hung
+- "The Interval Closes / Company Piece (93)": modern large-group dance, performed in *[intervals]* by HRMDC, spring 2023, co-choreographed with Mira Becker & Jessica Hung
-- "stirring in the stillness of the night": modern/lyrical solo, performed in *Vignettes* by Harvard Ballroom Dance Team, winter 2023
+- "stirring in the stillness of the night": modern/lyrical solo, guest-performed in *Vignettes* by Harvard Ballroom Dance Team, winter 2023
 - "asymmetry": ballet-based modern solo, performed in *metamorphosis* by HRMDC, fall 2022
 - "i'll see you again": ballet-based modern trio, performed in *metamorphosis* by HRMDC, fall 2022
 - "core memories/company piece 92", modern large-group dance, performed in *metamorphosis* by HRMDC, fall 2022, co-choreographed with Mira Becker